monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 extensive list visit the [FAQ page on getmonero.org](https://web.getmonero.org/get-started/faq/).

+-   **[How to change Wallet restore height / Wrong or zero balance after synchronizing?](#how-to-change-wallet-restore-height-wrong-or-zero-balance-after-synchronizing)**
 -   **[How do I generate a Ledger Monero wallet with the GUI?](https://monero.stackexchange.com/questions/9901/how-do-i-generate-a-ledger-monero-wallet-with-the-gui-monero-wallet-gui)**
 -   **[I am missing (not seeing) a transaction to (in) the GUI (zero